Paramedic perceptions of bleeding in trauma and the use of TXA

 There are around 5,400 deaths each year from injuries in the UK, of which 2,400 occur before hospital arrival.
 Tranexamic acid (TXA) has been shown to reduce mortality from bleeding in trauma.
 Early administration of TXA improves effectiveness and the setting has a significant effect on the timing of administration; paramedics administer TXA earlier than in hospital (49 minutes versus 111 minutes).

-TXA has been introduced as an intervention across all UK ambulance services.
-However, despite strong evidence of effectiveness and inclusion in Joint Royal Colleges Ambulance Liaison Committee (JRCALC) guidelines, it has been found that paramedics gave TXA in only 40% of trauma patients who ultimately received the drug.
+TXA was introduced as an intervention across UK ambulance services during 2012.
+However, despite strong evidence of effectiveness and inclusion in Joint Royal Colleges Ambulance Liaison Committee (JRCALC) guidelines, only around 5% of all patients in the UK Trauma Audit and Research Network (TARN) who are at risk of haemorrhage receive prehospital TXA.

 Determining a patient’s risk of bleeding in the early stages of pre-hospital care can be challenging, and paramedics rely on their clinical judgement when assessing this.
 It is not known whether they feel adequately equipped to decide who is at risk, and what factors determine whether or not they administer TXA.